 This is a multiplier for the radii of the spheres in each cell; larger spheres will blend better, but will make it 'puffy', smaller spheres will show the grid more.

 That concludes this tutorial.
-Have a go at increasing the grid size in the .ass file and adding some more interesting lighting effects such as in the example images below.
+Have a go at increasing the grid size in the .ass file and adding some more interesting lighting effects.